What are we missing? Is there a key link we skipped, or a part of the story we got wrong?

 Newser is a news agreggator founded by Vanity Fair writer Michael Wolff.

 The site uses an algorithm to determine the most talked-about stories and displays them in the form of a grid of photos.
 About 15 writers and editors produce short summaries of the stories, which link to the original sources.

 Since its launch in August 2007, Newser and other aggregators have been accused of misappropriating content from traditional news sites, most notably from web entrepreneur Mark Cuban and from the entertainment site The Wrap.
 The site is ad-supported, and became profitable in 2009.

 Michael Wolff discussing Newser’s desire to “kill newspapers”:

 The Philadelphia Inquirer and Philadelphia Daily News are jointly owned daily newspapers in Philadelphia and the city’s two primary print media outlets.
-The two newspapers are owned by the Philadelphia Media Network, a holding company currently owned by a group of local investors.
-They share a website, Philly.com, though they are planning to launch separate…
+The two newspapers are owned by Interstate General Media, a holding company currently owned by a group of local investors.
+They share a free website, Philly.com, and also have separate paywalled websites, Inquirer.com and…